zognin/tp/docs/UserGuide.md

 `add-i in/Tuna iq/100 iu/cans`

-You will notice that the ingredients, bread, cheese and tuna has been added at the 3rd, 4th, and 11th indexes in the Inventory list respectively.
+You will notice that the ingredients, bread, cheese and tuna have been added to the Inventory list (ingredients are sorted alphabetically).

 Next, we will switch back to the Home tab by entering the following command: